 Researchers use the survey data to characterize the loss that occurs when disaster strikes.
 “If we have a previous sample, then if the oil does come ashore, then we'll have what was there, what was hit, and what was lost.
 And that all plays into the Natural Resource Damage Assessment, which is a way to kind of quantify what’s called ‘ecological injury,’ that can then be monetized.
 And then the estimated value lost of the ecology can be passed on to the responsible party,” says Raimondi.
 At the time of this interview, his team was en route from Santa Cruz to Huntington Beach to respond to the oil spill that was measured at 13 miles long on October 4, 2021.

-In the face of these environmental challenges, the California Sea Grant team is a good example of the strength of collaborative efforts when implementing large-scale conservation initiatives.
+In the face of these environmental challenges, the Marine Protected Area Monitoring Program is a good example of the strength of collaborative efforts when implementing large-scale conservation initiatives.
 People have come together across state and federal agencies, universities, nonprofits, and other groups, to make California’s MPA network a reality.

 “This really could have failed so many times, because it’s complicated.
 The politics, the number of players, the amount of controversy, it could have just failed.
 But there’s been really good people who have been dedicated to this over time and because of them, it’s working,” says Raimondi.